Watched a pretty amazing show this weekend, called Virgin Diaries, about the lives of adult and middle-aged virgins.

 He’ll keep doing all the same he’s done.
 And he’ll keep receiving all the same he’s received.

-Cause he never realized, and still hasn’t realized, something that most others too never realize – when they complain about their lifes, and complain about themselves, yet do nothing to fix it, nothing to change it…
+Cause he never realized, and still hasn’t realized, something that most others too never realize – when they complain about their lives, and complain about themselves, yet do nothing to fix it, nothing to change it…

-And if you’re a loser today – right now – and do nothing, you will die one too.
+That if you’re a loser today – right now – and do nothing, you will die one too.

 It won’t change.